TheDAALab/binlearn/docs/source/quickstart.rst

 Quick Start
 ===========

-This guide will help you get started with the Binning Framework quickly.
+This guide will help you get started with the binlearn library quickly.

 Installation
 ------------

-Install the binning framework using pip:
+Install the binlearn library using pip:

 .. code-block:: bash